 As we dive into each mode we learn to know our own patterns of perception better, to come out of habitual modes of seeing and relating, and bring insight into the space.

-Whilst training as a herbalist twenty years ago, I also started exploring bodywork.
+Whilst training as a herbalist twenty five years ago, I also started exploring bodywork.
 Initially this took the form of trainings in Holistic and Therpaeutic Massage as well as Aromatherapy, alongside my first steps into Reiki.
 At a certain point some years in I started to realise that these were simply the ‘form’ of bodywork, and that the essence lying beneath each was the same – compassionate witnessing touch.
 In my practice, every session now involves subtle bodywork as a means of unlocking and revealing the stories held within the body.
 Sometimes a little manipulation, stretching and ‘good old kneading’, but mostly very subtle deep listening – a listening that I have found can catalyse the most profound realisations and steps on a healing journey.